 But it was in my senior year, at age 17, that my creative writing teacher asked me, “Have you ever thought about being a writer?”
 He was serious in his question and his faith in my writing gave a voice to a dream I had been too scared to say out loud.
 His name was Glenn Heyward and, in my life, he was the teacher who made a difference.

-I certainly had a great foundation for stories: I was an Air Force Brat with plenty of real and unusual adventures that made great writing material: three tours in England; stateside bases in New York, New Jersey and Florida; 16 schools in 12 years; 22 homes before I was 18.
+I certainly had a great foundation for stories.
+I was an Air Force Brat with plenty of real and unusual adventures that made for great writing material: three tours of duty in England; stateside bases in New York, New Jersey and Florida; 16 schools in 12 years; 22 homes before I was 18.
 This gypsy life gave me the mettle to later attend my college sight unseen and then move to Chicago after graduation and later reunite with my high school sweetheart, have a child at 41, and make our recent move to London.
-Whenever I have faced a scary decision, my military upbringing taught me to confront each challenge by asking two simple questions: what’s the worst that can happen?
+Whenever I have faced a scary decision, my military upbringing has taught me to confront each challenge by asking two simple questions: what’s the worst that can happen?
 The answer could be “no” and I can live with that.
 What’s the best?
 It could be “yes.”
 It’s the “yes” that has always kept me moving towards my dreams by taking chances.